klekkala/bb_blue_api/Readme.md

 `int i2c_set_device_address(int bus, uint8_t devAddr)`

-applies the same duty cycle argument to all 4 motors
+sets the device address

+@bus : ID of the bus
-@duty : duty cycle of the motor which needs to be set
+@devAddr : Address of the device

 ___